Railways likely saviour for loss-making RINL, asset monetisation process set in motion

 It noted that there was “little scope for raising further resources” (by RINL); which made monetisation of 24 acres of non-core surplus land at Visakhapatnam as one of the options.

-Some officials present said, proceeds from sale of forged wheel plant and surplus land may be utilized for retiring ₹1165 crore debt of the unit (that is there on its books).
+Some officials present said, proceeds from sale of forged wheel plant and surplus land may be utilised for retiring ₹1165 crore debt of the unit (that is there on its books).

 The Cabinet Committee on Economic Affairs (CCEA) had on January 27, 2021 granted ‘in-principle’ approval for complete disinvestment of Gol shareholding in RINL, along with RINL’s stake in its subsidiaries and joint ventures.